cloudmesh/classes/spring-2017/source/overview.rst

       :local:

-This page may be updated throughout Fall 2016, we recommend to review this page weekly for changes.
+This page may be updated throughout the course, we recommend to review this page weekly for changes.

 About the Course
 -----------------

-The Big Data Applications and Analytics course is an overview course in Data Science and covers the applications and technologies (data analytics and clouds) needed to process the application data.
+This course is an overview course in Data Science and covers the applications and technologies (data analytics and clouds) needed to process the application data.
 It is organized around rallying cry: Use Clouds running Data Analytics Collaboratively processing Big Data to solve problems in X-Informatics.

 Course Numbers
 --------------